biolink/biolink-model/guidelines/understanding-the-model.md

 Entities are classes that represent real world entities such as genes, diseases, chemical substances, etc.

-In a graph formalism, entities are represented using nodes in a graph.
+In a graph formalism, entities are represented by nodes in a graph.

 Each Entity class has one or more slots (properties).